hiennguyenmm/connect-ggs/readME.md

        quarto render integrate-python-google-sheet.qmd

-   This will generate an HTML file in the same directory.
+   This generates the HTML file in the same directory.

 **Pending**